Best credit cards for emergencies

 Pay more than the minimum

 You could be stuck in debt for a long time if you only make minimum payments on a credit card.
 To avoid the credit card debt cycle, try to make paying off your emergency debt a top priority.
-To do this, find a budget strategy that works for you so you can track where your money is going.
+Find a budget strategy that works for you so you can track where your money is going.
 Look for ways to quickly save money that can be put toward paying more than your minimum payments.
 And for more help, check out our guide to budgeting basics.

 Try to avoid paying interest for as long as possible